Healthe-Matters Logo

 • Listening to the TV at a high volume

-• Experiencing a ringing in your ears or pain
+• Experiencing a ringing or pain in the ears

 • Increasing balance or dizziness problems